 While a good diet is certainly key to the weight loss journey, the best way to not only achieve great results but also transition into an overall healthier lifestyle is to pair good eating habits with exercise.
 Hitting the four cornerstones of cardiovascular exercise, eating healthily, strength training and working on your flexibility are usually required for any good training regime and will go a long way towards making sure that weight stays off once you have lost it.

 “As Confucius says, ‘a journey of a thousand miles begins with a single step’.
-For someone who doesn’t do regular exercise, the best way is to set a specific goal and start a weight loss programme you can commit to,” says Ronald, who is also a Master Coach at Celebrity Fitness.
+For someone who doesn’t do regular exercise, the best way is to set a specific goal and start a weight loss programme you can commit to,” says Ronald.
 “Start with the most realistic duration you can commit to and increase it whenever you can, be it 20 or even 10 minutes a day.”

 For the best results, you should push yourself to the limit during your workouts, even if you can’t sustain it for long.
 “To burn the highest amount of calories, you must perform the exercises until you are almost reaching the point of failure – for example, running on the treadmill at the highest speed you can sustain for 20 minutes,” he says.